National Electrical Code Articles and Information |

 Nonmetallic Conduit: Type LFNC.
 The requirements are similar to

-Conduit: Type RNC.
+- Article 352 presents the requirements for Rigid Polyvinyl Chloride Conduit: PVC.
 Any fittings used with the conduit must be

 Listed.
-You cannot use plumbing pipe fittings with RNC.
+You cannot use plumbing pipe fittings with electrical PVC.
 There are

-limits on where you can used this.
+limits on where you can use this.
 Note, also, that you must provide

-- NEC Article 354 presents the requirements for Nonmetallic Conduit
+- Article 354 presents the requirements for Nonmetallic Conduit

 with Conductors: Type NUCC.
 You cannot use Type NUCC in exposed